Inspections, Compliance, Enforcement, and Criminal Investigations

 The entry type required for shipments valued over $2000 or for shipments containing specific commodities designated by CBP.
 Formal entry is usually a three-step process, "Entry" - which gains the release of the goods from CBP control, "Entry Summary" - which includes determination of the classification and collection of the duty/taxes owed, and "Liquidation" - which is the finalization of the entry process and the completion of an CBP changes to classification and monies owed.

 Foreign Trade Zones (FTZ) are established under the Foreign Trade Zones Act.
 Goods properly admitted into an FTZ is considered outside the territory of the US for the purposed of duty and taxes.
 Several classes of goods are present in an FTZ at any one time.
-Some of these classes provide duty advantages when the goods is eventually entered into the commerce of the US.
+Some of these classes provide duty advantages when the goods are eventually entered into the commerce of the US.
 Other classes of goods are prohibited by law from entering the commerce and must be exported or destroyed.
 There is no time limit on how long goods can remain in a FTZ without entry or export.
-If the FTZ is located in the US, the goods is in interstate commerce and subject to the FD&C Act.
+If the FTZ is located in the US, the goods are in interstate commerce and subject to the FD&C Act.
+See CPG Sec.
+110.200 Export of FDA Regulated Products from U.S. Foreign Trade Zones.

 Entry/Immediate Delivery (CF 3461) must be filed within 15 calendar days of arrival of goods in the U.S. Goods may be released for immediate delivery if it is arriving by land from Canada and Mexico.
 Products may be released for immediate delivery pending entry process completion.
 Even though CBP has allowed the immediate delivery, FDA regulated products are conditionally released until FDA makes an admissibility decision.
 The conditional release period ends when FDA May Proceeds the entry or issues a refusal.